-So, we have avoided writing an explicit for loop, resulting in code which is a little cleaner, easier to write and read.30
+So, we have avoided writing an explicit for loop, resulting in code which is a little cleaner, easier to write and read.
+In a large setting, it may give us a good speed increase too.

 In the example above we used a built-in function, len().
 We could also use our own functions; frequently these are conveniently expressed as lambda functions, e.g.: